sjwilczynski/sjwilczynski.github.io/README.md

 objects structured as described in _acievements.json_ section.
 * [education.json](src/data/education.json), [experience.json](src/data/experience.json), [research.json](src/data/reasearch.json) - these 3 files share the same format - they aim to present your experience.
 The file contains a list.
 Each of the elements in the list consists of unique _id_, _headings_ list containing main information about your entry: position in experience/research section, university in education section.
-The next element is list of _subheadings_ - secondary information displayed just under headings.
+The next element is _subheading_ - secondary information displayed just below headings.
 _rightInfos_ is also a list containing elements displayed on the right of your headings.
 In my case those are mostly dates.
 The last element is _description_.
 * [social-media.json](src/data/social-media.json) -  in this file you can define links to your social media accounts which will be displayed in the About section.
 It contains a list of your profile entries.
 Each entry consists of unique _id_, _link_ -